mysqljs/mysql/Readme.md

 })
 ```

-## Getting the number of changed rows.
+## Getting the number of changed rows

 You can get the number of changed rows from an update statement.